mccreath/isitup-for-slack/docs/TUTORIAL.md

 If you're familiar with PHP, JSON, and cURL, you can probably find all the info you need in the comments of the `isitup.php` script.
 If you're curious, read on!

+You can download the completed script here: https://github.com/mccreath/isitup-for-slack/

 ## About This Tutorial

 For this tutorial, we'll be using the web service [itisiup.org](http://isitup.org) to check whether a website is running.
 It's a good one to start with because the [API is super simple](https://isitup.org/api/api.html), and because you don't need an API key to use the service.
 All you need to do is identify your script to their servers.